-Didactic seminars are held once per month for eight (8) hours at varying Sanford Health campus locations.
-Residents are expected to be present on-site for these seminars.
-In the instance of inclement weather, residents will be contacted by the Training Director(s) and informed that the didactic seminar will be held via high quality videoconferencing.
+Didactic seminars are held once a week on Wednesdays.
+Most didactic seminars will be held via high quality videoconferencing.
 Attendance at didactics is mandatory for all residents and is required for successful completion of the residency.
 Attendance at these scheduled activities take priority over other site obligations each week.
 Site supervisors are aware of these activities and their requirement for residents.
 A didactic calendar is distributed during orientation and may be updated throughout the year.

-A resident is permitted no more than one absence during the calendar year.
-After the second absence, residents will receive a reminder from the Training Director(s).
+A resident is permitted no more than three absences during the calendar year.
+After the third absence, residents will receive a reminder from the Training Director(s).
 The Training Director(s) must be notified in advance of planned absences.
 Residents who miss a meeting of the didactic seminar or other group because of a serious emergency or for a serious illness should alert their Site Supervisor and the Training Director(s) as soon as possible.